Subscribe to the Dear Teacher, Don’t Give Up! podcast

-Welcome to a new adventure in podcasting, where one classroom teacher talks with other teachers about a really difficult time in their career.
+Welcome to a new adventure in podcasting, where a current classroom teacher talks with heroes in the profession about a really difficult time in their career.
 I don’t fully understand what I am doing here, but I have to start somewhere.
 2019 seemed like a time to launch, so here goes!

 Here’s The Big Idea